yathit/ydn-db/readme.md

 ## Setup ##

 This setup is for library developer.
-For using this library, just include one of the ydn-db minified js file from [Download](http://dev.yathit.com/index/downloads.html).
+For using this library, just include one of the ydn-db minified js file from [download page](http://dev.yathit.com/index/downloads.html).

 If you haven't try [Closure Tools](https://developers.google.com/closure/) before, setup can be time consuming and painful.
 I recommend to read